Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Methodology

-To reduce this high computational cost, we propose \ac{METHOD} that inherit the fast convergence characteristics when using a large $P$, with fewer computations.
-Specifically, \ac{METHOD} divides the network into two blocks of subsequent layers, each utilizing perturbations $P_{1}$ and $P_{2}$.
-The parameters in the first block $\theta_{1}$ are perturbed in the first positive direction of $z_{1}$ using seed $s_{1}$.
-Then a forward pass outputs $+y_{l}$, where $+y_{l} = f_{1}(\theta_{1} + \epsilon z_{1}; \mathcal{B})$ and $l$ indicates the index of the last layer in $f_{1}$.
+\ac{ZO} requires a small learning rate $\mu$ for stable convergence, as the variance of its gradient estimator scales with the model dimension ~\citep{ghadimi2013stochastic,nesterov2017random}; nevertheless, recent evidence suggests that this dependence is effectively controlled by the low effective rank of the loss Hessian in deep networks ~\citep{malladi2023fine}.
+Increasing the number of perturbations per step, $P$, reduces the noise in the gradient approximation, enabling faster convergence and more accurate gradient estimation.
+Yet, this increases the computation overhead per step (and the whole training process).
+To reduce this overhead, \ac{METHOD} splits the network into two blocks of subsequent layers, utilizing perturbations $P_{1}$ and $P_{2}$.
+The parameters in the first block $\theta_{1}$ are perturbed in the first positive direction of $z_{1}$ (as shown in \Cref{fig:FLDesign}) using seed $s_{1}$.
+Then a forward pass outputs $^{+}y_{l}$, where $^{+}y_{l} = f_{1}(\theta_{1} + \epsilon z_{1}; \mathcal{B})$ and $l$ indicates the index of the last layer in $f_{1}$.
 The second block is perturbed in the two directions $\pm z_{2}$, where $z_{2}$ is sampled using seed $s_{2}$.
-For each direction, $f_{2}$ takes only $+y_{l}$ and computes its loss.
-This process for $f_{2}$ is repeated $P_{s}$ times.
-The procedure mentioned is repeated for the negative direction ($-z_{1}$) of $f_{1}$ to output $-y_{l}$. $f_{2}$ is then perturbed using a different $\pm z_{2}$(s) than the ones used before, and the losses given $-y_{l}$ are computed. \footnote{In the case where a parameter is shared between $f_1$ and $f_2$, we perturb this parameter only in $\theta_{1}$ such that it is only included in the forward pass of $f_{2}$ but not included in $\theta_{2}$.}
+For each direction, $f_{2}$ takes only $^{+}y_{l}$ and computes its loss.
+This process for $f_{2}$ is repeated $P_{s}$ times (i.e.,$P_{2}=2P_{1} \times P_{s}$).
+This process is repeated for the negative direction ($-z_{1}$) of $f_{1}$ to output $^{-}y_{l}$. $f_{2}$ is then perturbed using a different $\pm z_{2}$(s) than the ones used before, and the losses given $^{-}y_{l}$ are computed\footnote{In the case where a parameter is shared between $f_1$ and $f_2$, we perturb this parameter only in $\theta_{1}$ such that it is included only in the forward pass of $f_{2}$ but not included in $\theta_{2}$.}.
+The zeroth-order gradient for $f_{2}$ is: